kailopm/golang-cicd/README.md

 # Delete EKS Cluster
 eksctl delete cluster --name demo-cluster --region ap-southeast-1
 ```
-After finishing the process of EKS creation (it takes around `15-30` minutes).
+After finishing the process of EKS creation (it takes around `15-30 minutes`).
 We will move forward into the next step.

-AWS automatically sets up the Kubernetes configuration `(~/.kube/config)` with the new EKS cluster details. it's `auto-connected` because when you created the EKS cluster using AWS CLI, the update-kubeconfig step was likely done automatically.
+AWS automatically sets up the Kubernetes configuration (~/.kube/config)` with the new EKS cluster details.
+It's `auto-connected` because when you created the EKS cluster using AWS CLI, the update-kubeconfig step was likely done automatically.

 # Create Kubernetes Manifest
-Create a files
+Create a file
 `k8s/manifests/deployment.yaml`
 `k8s/manifests/service.yaml`
 `k8s/manifests/ingress.yaml`